 The Three Most Famous Dog Heroes of World War II

 There are more canine heroes than we can count who have helped humans in times of war.
 We’re going to share the stories of three war dogs that are considered among the most accomplished dogs of World War II.
 Judy, an English Pointer, who survived an alligator attack, a torpedoed shipwreck, and becoming the first animal Prisoner of War.
-Chips the German Shepherd, who fought in German, France, Italy, and North Africa, becoming the most decorated dog in military history.
+Chips the German Shepherd, who fought in Germany, France, Italy, and North Africa, becoming the most decorated dog in military history.
 And Smoky, who became the world’s first recorded therapy dog and went on to become a Holywood celebrity after the war.

 Judy – English Pointer – British Navy

-Judy is an English pointer who born in Shanghai in 1936 and adopted by British sailors when the war started in the Pacific.
+Judy is an English pointer who was born in Shanghai in 1936 and adopted by British sailors when the war started in the Pacific.
 She’s famous for being the only animal imprisoned as a prisoner of war.
 As part of the British Navy, she was known for her superdog ability to sense danger, alerting her human crew of incoming enemy airplanes and even invading pirates.
-Her most notable exploit started when her ship was bombed in the South China Sea, where Judy and her surviving crew were stuck on a deserted island.
+Her most notable exploit started when her ship was torpedoed in the South China Sea, where Judy and her surviving crew were stuck on a deserted island.
 Judy was able to find fresh water to keep the crew alive until they found a sailboat to commandeer.
 They then spent five weeks hiking through the Indonesian jungle looking for an evacuation site, which included Judy surviving a crocodile attack.

 Judy - Most heroic war dogs of WWII